 - Rinse and Drain:

-- Squeeze the cheesecloth to remove as much liquid as possible, then let the vegetables sit for 30–60 minutes to drain completely.
+Gently squeeze the cheesecloth to extract as much liquid as possible and allow the vegetables to sit for 30–60 minutes to drain completely.

-- Lay hot peppers on top for mild heat or mince them for a spicier relish.
+Top with hot peppers whole for mild heat or mincing them for a spicier relish.

 - Simmer the mixture for 30 minutes to blend flavors.